Payment Tools

 From the merchant's perspective, the transaction looks almost the same as a card payment: a customer pays, and dollars land in your account.
 The bitcoin never touches your books in a meaningful sense.
 You quoted a price in USD, the processor calculated the equivalent bitcoin amount at that moment, the customer sent it, and you received dollars.

 This is different from accepting bitcoin into a self-custody wallet and then selling it yourself later.
 That approach leaves you exposed to price swings between the time you receive the bitcoin and the time you convert it.
-Auto-conversion eliminates that window entirely -- or nearly so, depending on the processor.
+Auto-conversion eliminates that window entirely, or nearly so, depending on the processor.

 How the Mechanics Work, Step by Step